mateusjunges/laravel-acl/docs/guide/usage.md

 ## Some "shortcuts"

-The version `1.7.0` of this package provides some new methods to handle with groups and permissions.
+All versions above `1.7.0` of this package provides some new methods to handle with groups and permissions.
 From now, you can use the `assignAllPermissions` method to assign all your system permissions to your users, instead of doing this manually.
 Similarly, the `revokeAllPermissions` , `assignAllGroups` and `revokeAllGroups` have similar functions.